osbuild/osbuild/docs/osbuild.1.rst

         each stage.
 The output is not machine-readable and is interspersed with the individual log messages of the stages.
         This is the default monitor if ``--json`` was **not** specified.
+``PrettyMonitor``
+        A clean, visually appealing progress bar monitor using Rich library.
+        This monitor provides a less verbose interface with progress bars, colored output, and minimal logging.
+It shows overall build progress, current stage information, and timing.
+Requires ``python3-rich``.
 ``JSONSeqMonitor``
         A json-sequence (RFC7464) based live monitor of the pipeline execution.
 	Each line contains valid json and a record-separator (0x1E) at the